 The Ice Master Becomes a Lock Master

-The announcement came two years ago and quickly spread through the Swiss forest: Not Vital, the internationally renowned artist from Sent, has acquired the Tarasp Castle.
+The announcement came six years ago and quickly spread through the Swiss forest: Not Vital, the internationally renowned artist from Sent, has acquired the Tarasp Castle.
 For years no one knew what was to happen to the castle - the family owners, from German nobility, wanted to get rid of the castle; which was built in 1040 by Ulrich von Tarasp.
 A sigh of relief went through the Lower Engadine.
 The Fixstar of the Inn Valley found a new buyer.
 And even better: a local.
 But only a few knew who was behind this coup.
 It was Mario Riatsch.
 Once again, he’d put two and two together.

 After a meeting in the community centre in Tarasp Riatsch, the local president and a local farmer stood together outside, making small talk, as they breathed the fresh mountain air of Engadine.
 The view fell on the castle, the current ‘problem child’ in the village.
 One of the two thought aloud: "And what do we do with the castle?"
 For Riatsch it clicked.
 He suggested, "Let me ask my uncle."
 Maybe he is interested in taking over the castle.
 So Riatsch addressed his uncle Not Vital.
 One thing led to the next.
 Not Vital bought the castle and opened it regularly to visitors, as they should be able to share his joy for the castle.
 "My uncle is incredibly happy with the castle," says Riatsch.
 It is obviously visible to him that he loves it.